Opinion: There is no climate justice without climate finance

 It is so widespread that a simple “loss and damage fund” is not negotiable.
 Hence, without climate finance we cannot solve the climate crisis – and without climate finance, we cannot adapt to build resilience against the climate crisis.

-From recent studies, the economic cost of loss and damage by 2030 has been estimated to be USD 400bn a year and between USD 290bn and 580bn in developing countries alone.
-By 2050, the economic cost of loss and damage in developing countries is estimated to be between USD 1 to 1.8 trillion.
+From recent studies, the economic cost of loss and damage by 2030 has been estimated to be $400bn (£351bn) a year and between $290bn and $580bn in developing countries alone.
+By 2050, the economic cost of loss and damage in developing countries is estimated to be between $1trillion and $1.8trillion.

 Lake Chad, which was once one of the largest lakes in Africa, is shrinking.
 We have lost 90 per cent of it to environmental instability.
 More frequently, we have been faced with climate-related events such as drought, flood, cyclones and other disasters at the same time.